 After the somewhat disappointing Sorcerer, Infocom's Enchanter trilogy ends with a spectacular bang in the name of Spellbreaker.
-This is everything a fantasy adventure should be: well-written, challenging, and satisfying.
+This is everything a fantasy adventure should be: well-written, challenging, but satisfying.
 The only downside to the game I can think of is that the ending is a bit too short. |

 Although the game is still set in the whimsical world of Zork, make no mistake about it: Spellbreaker is a very serious, very difficult game.
 Strange magical artifacts and surrealistic landscapes await your every move, and similar to Trinity, you can get irrevocably stuck many times during the game.
-Infocom ranked Spellbreaker's difficulty as "Expert," and this is largely deserved.
+Infocom ranked Spellbreaker's difficulty as "Expert", and this is largely deserved.
 The last few puzzles in particular are almost impossible to solve without a lot of trial and error and even some mathematical skills.
-If you dislike difficult game, Spellbreaker will frustrate you to no end.
+If you dislike difficult games, Spellbreaker will frustrate you to no end.

 So why should anyone play this game, if it is so frustrating?
 The answer is the game's captivating story, an atmospheric world, and interesting puzzles that are neatly tied to the plot.
-Even the most difficult puzzles in Spellbreaker are logical - they are elegantly designed, and obey the internal logic of the gameworld, even if that logic is not always obvious.
+Even the most difficult puzzles in Spellbreaker are logical, elegantly designed, and obey the internal logic of the gameworld, even if that logic is not always obvious.
 True to the plot, you will find that your spells will sometimes stop working entirely.
 In these circumstances, you will have to rely on your own ingenuity to deal with the problem.

 Reviewed by: Underdogs